 Owners shouldn’t just assume their treasured feline friend will never develop any issues with their eyes though.
 Instead, it is advisable be alert to the following Maine Coon eye problems:

 Thankfully the Maine Coon cat is not prone to developing either strabismus and astigmatism, since this is eye problem is usually linked to cats originating from the Siamese cat breed.

-This eye problem can develop anytime during a cats life, and occurs when the cats eyes are fixed in the wrong position, or crossed.
-A cat with this condition will have difficulty with depth perception, and may stumble into things i.e. furniture.
+This eye problem can develop anytime during a cat’s life and occurs when the cat’s eyes are fixed in the wrong position, or crossed.
+A cat with this condition will have difficulty with depth perception and may stumble into things i.e. furniture.
 Cats suffering from strabismus might appear fearful to move.

 Causes of strabismus include:

-- Genetic defect in eye
+- A genetic defect in the eye

 - Eye Injury